-IFRS 7 Financial Instruments : Disclosures - Servicing Contracts.
+IFRS 7 Financial Instruments: Disclosures - Servicing Contracts.
 The amendment clarifies whether a servicing contract retained in a transferred financial asset is sufficient continuing involvement for the purpose of determining disclosures required in financial statements.
-IFRS 7 - Applicability of the amendments to IFRS 7 to condensed interim financial statements, which clarifies the applicability of the amendments will be applicable to the Authority.
+IFRS 7 - Applicability of the amendments to IFRS 7 to condensed interim financial statements, which clarifies the applicability of the amendments on offsetting disclosures.
+Neither of these amendments will be applicable to the Authority.